jbms/sphinx-immaterial/docs/content_tabs.rst

 theme relies on a markdown extension that isn't used in the world of Sphinx.
 Instead, the sphinx-immaterial theme provides its own directives to make use of content tabs.

-.. admonition:: Linked Tabs
-    :class: missing

-    The `linked content tabs <https://squidfunk.github.io/mkdocs-material/reference/content-tabs/#linked-content-tabs>`_
-    feature seen in mkdocs-material is not supported until that feature transitions from the mkdocs-material theme's insider releases to its public releases.

-    You can use other sphinx extensions (like `sphinx-design tabs`_) to achieve this functionality.
-    However, other extensions will require some custom CSS styling to match the mkdocs-material theme's styling for content tabs.

 .. rst:directive:: md-tab-set

     Each set of tabs on a page must begin with a `md-tab-set` directive.
 This directive